10/16

 Trigger → Emotion → Urge → Food → Guilt → Repeat

-The goal isn’t to eliminate emotion, it’s to insert awareness between emotion and action.
+The goal is not to eliminate emotion.
+It is to insert awareness between emotion and action.

 That’s how you go from: